Distant Object Localisation from Noisy Image Segmentation Sequences: Experiments and Results

-Even with perfectly noiseless segmentation and an optimal trajectory, the camera requires some translation for the position estimate to converge to the correct position.
-However, it's worth noting that the range of RMSEs is still only between approximately 15\% and 2\% relative error in the target position estimate for a target at a two-kilometre distance.
+Even with perfectly noiseless segmentation and an optimal trajectory, the camera requires some translation for the particle filter position estimates to converge to the correct position.
+However, the estimates quickly converge to a position with only approximately $<$5\% relative RMSE to the target distance of two kilometres.
+As expected, the multiview triangulation already finds the correct position with only a few frames when no noise is present, and the only errors are caused by the pixel discretisation.

-The main simulation results are collected in Table~\ref{tab:simple_results} with the corresponding simulation experiments explained in the following paragraphs.
-The convergence of the filter in the corresponding experiments with single and multiple targets are visualised in Figure~\ref{fig:singletarget} and Figure~\ref{fig:multitarget}, respectively.

-\paragraph{\textbf{Multiple targets}} were also simulated with the simple linear trajectory.
-In this scenario, we placed three targets in positions $tp_1 = (500, -200, 2000)^{\top}$ , $tp_2 = (750, -200, 5000)^{\top}$, and $tp_3 = (375, -200, 1000)^{\top}$.
-The targets were placed such that Target 1 appeared at the start of the simulation, Target 2 after 200 metres of camera translation, and Target 3 after 500 metres of camera translation.
-Each target stayed visible for the rest of the simulation.

-The metrics for the multitarget simulation were measured by assigning the filter to the target that was nearest to the mean of the particles and computing the mean of each filter's metric.
-The results are shown for the different noise scenarios in Table~\ref{tab:simple_results} and Figure~\ref{fig:multitarget}.
-In addition, the simulation is visualised in the supplementary video.
-The multitarget tests showed that with multiple particle filters, the method can easily be extended for locating multiple separate targets, even when the segmentation method only produces binary segments.

-\paragraph{\textbf{Noisy camera pose}} was used as the first noise addition to the simulations.
+\paragraph{\textbf{Noisy camera pose}} We implemented random variation in the camera pose estimates as the first noise addition to the simulations.
 The camera pose noise was included in all of the more complex simulations, as it was assumed that it appears the most consistently in any real-world application due to being the most dependent on real sensor noise.
-The noise only made the model converge slightly slower.
+The noise only caused the models' estimates to converge slightly slower.

+\paragraph{\textbf{False positive segments}} The incorrect segments were likely the largest cause of errors in the multi-view triangulation, as the model is reliant on estimating the centre point of each observation.
+With a distant target object, any false positive pixels greatly shifted the centre point of the segment.
+As seen in Table~\ref{tab:simple_results}, the false positives caused a significant jump in the simple multi-view triangulation errors.
+With a sufficiently small number of false positive frames as presented by our simulation, however, RANSAC can filter these erroneous frames and present a reliable target centre estimate through multi-view triangulation.